ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Changes between draft-mahy-mimi-content-04 and draft-mahy-mimi-content-05

-* change message ID construction: TODO: fix examples
+* change message ID construction:
 * remove partIndex and make it implied
-* mention Content ID URI (cid:) and describe implicit partIndex
+* mention Content ID URI (cid:) and describe using it with the implicit partIndex
 * discuss rendering and authorization issues for edit/delete in the security considerations
 * include both absolute and relative expiration times
 * add specificity about markdown support / create GFM-MIMI Markdown variant
 * remove tag from URLs in ExternalPart and implied headers
+* rebuild all the examples from a script. make sure the EDN and CBOR correspond and the CDDL validates the CBOR.